benbelly/message_passing/readme.md

 scalable, message-passing concurrency model that supports parallelization and asynchronous protocols between actors.

-The goal is *not* to provide a cross-platform, general use, robust library.
-It is an example for discussion.
+This is *not* to a cross-platform, general use, robust library.
+It is just an example for discussion.

-*A note on exceptions.* I advise you to just turn exceptions off for this example.
-Nevertheless, if you have suggestions around exception safety, I'm happy to hear them.
+If you have suggestions around exception safety, I'm happy to hear them.

 Building:
 -